controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 * Asking governors or mayors to make a statement of support on an issue.
 Everytown for Gun Safety asked mayors to declare a gun awareness day.
 * Pressuring media outlets to report fairly by not covering climate deniers.
 * Getting businesses to take a product off their shelves or adopt a particular policy.
 SumOfUs got members to start campaigns asking local hardware stores to stop selling bee-killing pesticides.
 * Crowd-sourcing targets where there’s no authoritative list.
-Color of Change ran an effort to[ take down Confederate symbols](https://www.controlshiftlabs.com/case-study/color-of-change/), which exist in thousands of places, including street names, schools, and other landmarks.
+Color of Change ran an effort to[ take down Confederate symbols](https://www.controlshiftlabs.com/case-study/color-of-change/) and monuments, which exist in thousands of places, including street names, schools, and other landmarks.

 #### Ongoing Strategies

-Once a core set of users are comfortable with the platform and you have a set of active campaigns, you’re ready to figure out what your ongoing program is going to look like.
-Of course, you can keep working with your early-stage programs too, but you’ll also want to expand and determine what will eventually scale.
+Once a core set of users are comfortable with the platform and you have a set of active campaigns, you’re ready to design your ongoing program.
+Of course, you can keep working with your early-stage programs too, but you’ll also want to expand and determine what tactics, support will eventually scale.

 \
 *Partner Organizations*\